jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

 # Overview of the pipeline

-This tutorial describes the process of creating, executing, and updating maps from relation database tables via a JSON intermediate format and then to HDF5 file format for machine learning applications.
+This tutorial describes the process of creating, executing and updating maps from relation database tables to the HDF5 file matrix format.
+Between the relational database and the HDF5 format there is a JSON format.
 The pipeline can be run at various  points and does not need to be run to the final endpoint.
 A user may only want to map to a JSON document so it can be loaded into a MongoDB instance and another user might start with a JSON document and want to generate an HDF5 file.
-Also, a single data source maybe mapped differently depending on the problem at hand.

 # Going from relational database to a JSON document